carrv/carrv.github.io/index.md

 All papers should be submitted electronically by [EasyChair](https://easychair.org/conferences/?conf=carrv2017).
-Submissions must be limited to 6 pages.
+Submissions must be limited to 6 pages including figures and tables, plus as many pages as needed for references.
 Papers must be in PDF format and should include title, authors and affiliation, e-mail address of the contact author.